abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 - Task 01: Fork the GitHub Arc K8s demo repository
 - Task 02: Deploy App using az k8sconfiguration
-- Task 03: Validate the FluxConfiguration
+- Task 03: Validate the FluxConfiguration - **Read Only**
-- Task 04: Validate the Kubernetes configuration
+- Task 04: Validate the Kubernetes configuration - **Read Only**
-- Task 05: Make changes to cluster declarations in the Git repo.
+- Task 05: Make changes to cluster declarations in the Git repo - **Read Only**
-- Task 06: Verify changes are deployed to the cluster.
+- Task 06: Verify changes are deployed to the cluster - **Read Only**

 ## Task 1: Fork the GitHub Arc K8s demo repository